 MU Other Program Fees/Charges: Participants may be eligible for a full or a pro-rated partial refund of the program fees/charges paid to Millersville University, including items such as MU tuition, MU fees, MU housing, MU meal plans, and program-specific charges placed on MU bills.
 Refund amounts are determined based on regular MU refund policies after the international partner reimburses the IPS Office/Millersville University or releases the IPS Office/Millersville University from its financial obligation.

-Host University/Affiliated Organizations: For charges paid directly to host universities or affiliated organizations, any refunds and transfers are only possible depending upon the individual financial policies of those organizations.
-Charges may include but are not limited to program deposits, tuition, placement fees, housing, meal plans, and others.
+Host University/Affiliated Organizations: For fees/charges paid directly to host universities or affiliated organizations, any refunds and transfers are only possible depending upon the individual financial policies of those organizations.
+Charges may include but are not limited to program/housing deposits, tuition, placement fees, housing, meal plans, and others.
 The IPS Office advises participants to review all contracts and payment guidelines carefully.
 The IPS Office assumes no responsibility for losses or penalties through host universities or affiliated organizations.